New 2026 Cholesterol Treatment Guidelines

 Subclinical plaque now triggers more action

-Patients with significant CAC, even without prior clinical ASCVD, are treated more seriously than before.
+Patients with significant CAC, even without prior clinical ASCVD, are treated more seriously than before in the new guidelines.

 The guideline recommends therapy based on CAC burden.
 For CAC 100 to 299, or at or above the 75th percentile, treatment is recommended to reach LDL under 70 mg/dL and non-HDL under 100 mg/dL.
 For CAC 300 to 999, the same goals apply, and therapy intensification toward LDL under 55 mg/dL becomes reasonable.
 For CAC 1000 or more, the guideline recommends very aggressive LDL lowering with at least 50% reduction and a goal LDL under 55 mg/dL.